31 Mar Beauty Weight and Worth – How It’s Used Against You

 After maintaining awareness, you need to stop comparing.
 I can’t stress this enough!
 Put down the burdens of judgment, comparison, and shame.
 Body confidence comes from accepting what you cannot change and celebrating who you truly are.
 Begin a relationship with yourself that is built on self-love and trust.
 Understand that there are always differences in body types.
 Self-worth is not based on a manufactured standard of appearance.
 It’s based on living in a reality that is relaxed, forgiving, flexible, comfortable, and accepting.
 Respect genetic diversity of body weight and shape.
 Give yourself permission to relax in the body you were given, because it feels good and normal.
 Your body knows what’s best for you.
 This will empower you with energy, confidence, and radiance.
 That is what is truly attractive, and significantly better for mental and physical health.

-Good mental health includes body positivity acceptance.
+Good mental health, and avoiding Eating Disorders, includes body positivity acceptance.
 I have clients who assume that something is wrong with their body if they don’t fit into size 0 jeans, or not losing weight every week.
 Approach your overall health as a combination of mind, body, and spirit.
 Give gratitude and appreciation for your body.
-Having a healthy body mind relationship is grounded in strength and positivity.
-It’s grounded in acceptance that things change dependent on the time of the month, the fit of our clothing, how tired we are, our mood states, etc. Sirona Therapy focuses on developing a strong sense of identity based on the inner qualities, rather than outward appearance.
+Having a healthy body mind relationship is grounded in strength and positively reinforcing your self image.
+It’s grounded in accepting that things change dependent on the time of the month, the fit of our clothing, how tired we are, our mood states, etc. Don’ be ruled by these things, because they’re temporary and changing.
+Sirona Therapy focuses on developing a strong sense of identity based on the inner qualities, rather than outward appearance.
 Our hope and desire is that you do the same.